leondutoit/agile-iso/paper.md

 _"Agreements with suppliers shall include requirements to address the information security risks associated with information and communications technology services and product supply chains."_

 As mentioned in the discussion of control A.12.6.1, TSD uses open source software in development.
 The licensing model of open source software gives the user no warranty at all.
 TSD must therefore, internalise any risk associated with using such software.
-The implication is that each explicit dependency must be included an a risk assessment.
+The implication is that each explicit dependency must be included in a risk assessment.
 This raises the cost of development.

 # Problem statement